Duff Green: Meeting with Abraham Lincoln in Virginia

 On April 4, 1865, near the end of the war, Green reportedly met with US President Abraham Lincoln aboard a US Navy ship, USS Malvern, as the latter visited Virginia.
 Calling Green a friend, Lincoln greeted him amicably with a smile at first, but Green did not reciprocate in kind, refusing to shake Lincoln's hand when it was offered.
 In full view of US Navy admiral David Dixon Porter, Green reportedly then proceeded to verbally berate Lincoln, calling him a tyrant, a murderer, and accusing him of visiting Virginia only to gloat boastfully over the defeated Confederacy as well as accusing him of starting the Civil War.
 After listening patiently to Green berate him for a while, Lincoln's smile soon disappeared and, according to Porter's narrative, Lincoln became incensed, angrily condemning Green as a traitor for advocating the Confederacy:

 Stop, you political tramp.
 You, the aider and abettor of those who have brought all this ruin upon your country, without the courage to risk your person in defense of the principles you profess to espouse!
 A fellow who stood by to gather up the loaves and fishes, if any should fall to you!
 A man who had no principles in the North, and took none South with him!
 A political hyena who robbed the graves of the dead, and adopted their language as his own!
 You talk of the North cutting the throats of the Southern people.
 You have all cut your own throats, and, unfortunately, have cut many of those of the North.
 Miserable impostor, vile intruder!
 Go, before I forget myself and the high position I hold!
 Go, I tell you, and don't desecrate this national vessel another minute!

 Porter's account ends with Green, surprised and left speechless by Lincoln's rare bout of anger, quickly exiting the room and being removed from the ship.
 According to another eyewitness account, however, namely that of Lincoln's bodyguard William H. Crook, Lincoln listened impassively and said nothing until Green, having "exhausted himself," said, "I would like, sir, to go to my friends," prompting Lincoln to direct General Godfrey Weitzel, who was also present, to "please give Mr. Green a pass to go to his friends."

+Porter's account was 20 years after events, and an accompanying Union Army soldier, Thomas Donaldson said: "The account given by Admiral Porter was exaggerated."